Project-Ever-Changing/spoopy/guide/INSTALLATION_AND_SETUP.md

 Similar to Lime, setup the repository with `haxelib run spoopy setup`.

-If you are planning to compile natively to either C++ or neko, make sure to build an NDLL using the following `spoopy build_ndll` or `haxelib run spoopy build_ndll`.
+If you are planning to compile natively to either C++ or Neko, make sure to build an NDLL using the following `spoopy build_ndll` or `haxelib run spoopy build_ndll`.

 ## Creating a Spoopy Project